Manually Rearranging Accounts

 Paste the following commands into a file (replacing the partition names with the ones pertaining to your server), chmod 755, and run:

-for user in `cat user` ; do
+for user in `cat users` ; do

 replace /home4/ /home3/ — /var/cpanel/userdata/$user/*